 Parents, understandably, don’t want to raise pushovers or kids who avoid confrontation.
 Kids who don’t know how to stand up for themselves grow up into kids who constantly apologize or don’t know who they are.
 So how can a parent help their kid be self-assured, strong physically and mentally, and have a strong sense of self?
-Well, it’s not as easy as teaching the ABC’s.
-But it can and must be done, says child psychologist Gene Beresin, who runs the Clay Center for Young Healthy Minds at Massachusetts General Hospital.
+It’s not as easy as teaching the ABC’s, but it can and must be done, says child psychologist Gene Beresin, M.D., who runs the Clay Center for Young Healthy Minds at Massachusetts General Hospital.

 They Talk To Their Kids About Death

 For the most part, the first brush kids have with mortality will likely be when their family pet dies.
 Although young kids might not understand the permanence of death or what it means to die, the experience of talking through it with them is a fundamental part of teaching their kids inner strength and resiliency.